exoplatform/exo-documentation/docs/Administration.rst

 **Details**:

--  The Company Name pane: Uploads your company name to be displayed in the topbar and will be used in the left side of the top navigation bar.
+-  The Company Name pane: Uploads your company name to be displayed in the top bar.

 -  The Select Logo pane: Uploads your company logo that must be in the ``.png`` format, and with Recommended size **300x34** and a transparent background.